All Episodes

 He said this last week.

-He blamed the Europeans and he blamed America for fanning the flames of this opposition, and he totally stood by the concept that uh these publications should not be free to publish this kind of thing.
+And he totally stood by the concept that these publications should not be free to publish this kind of thing.

 And he dumps on America, dumps on Europe.

-Bam o is it any surprise that Muslims would be enraged and assault the American embassy in Indonesia?
+Is it any surprise that Muslims would be enraged and assault the American embassy in Indonesia?

-And according to vice president, vice perpetrator Al Gore, the current administration of this country hates Muslims, hates Arabs.
+And according to Vice President Vice Perpetrator Al Gore, the current administration of this country hates Muslims, hates Arabs.

 We indiscriminately lock them up and torture them.